arduino/docs-content/content/software/plc-ide/tutorials/modbus-setup/content.md

 (Only available on slave mode)

 * Modbus address
-  Address of the device, from 1 to 247, it can not be repeated within the same Modbus net.
+  Address of the device: from 1 to 247.
+It can not be repeated within the same Modbus net.

 #### Modbus Node Configuration